Degree students (including Dutch BA graduates): BA degree (or equivalent) in Archaeology or a relevant discipline.

 The reading list includes various sources, monographs and articles, which will be closely related to the subsequent topics of the course and assigned in advance for every class.
 The students will have to identify by themselves (library/internet search) the literature necessary for the preparation of the presentations and for the final essay.

-All information referred to the assignments and literature will be posted on BlackBoard in due time and thus the use of BlackBoard is compulsory.
+All information referred to the assignments and literature will be posted on BlackBoard in due time and thus the use of the BlackBoard is compulsory.